harvvii/Cryptocurrency-Dashboard/README.md

-# Cryptocurrency-Dashboard
+# Cryptocurrency Dashboard

-This repository consists of a data analysis project where cryptocurrency data was used and the key findings where visualized using Power BI.
+This repository contains a data analysis project focused on cryptocurrency, with key findings visualized using Power BI.

-The dataset was collected from Kaggle https://www.kaggle.com/datasets/sudalairajkumar/cryptocurrencypricehistory?resource=download
+## Project Overview

+* Dataset Source: Kaggle
-Out of all the crypto currency only BianceCoin, Bitcoin, Dogecoin, Ethereum, NEM, Stellar, and XRP were used for the data visualization.
-The data was merged on Excel and was cleaned and transformed on Power BI.
+* Cryptocurrencies Analyzed: BinanceCoin, Bitcoin, Dogecoin, Ethereum, NEM, Stellar, and XRP
+* Data Handling: The dataset was merged in Excel, then cleaned and transformed in Power BI.

-The Power BI Dashboard looks like
+## Power BI Dashboard
+The dashboard provides visual insights into the performance and trends of the selected cryptocurrencies.

 First Page